microsoft/bedrock/gitops/azure-devops/README.md

     COMMIT_MESSAGE: $(Build.SourceVersionMessage)
     AKS_MANIFEST_REPO: $(aks_manifest_repo)
 ```
-## A note on Flux
+## Flux

 This GitOps workflow relies heavily on [Flux](https://github.com/weaveworks/flux), which is a DevOps tool that ensures the state of the Kubernetes cluster aligns with the config in the AKS Manifest repo.
-Flux has been tested to support both GitHub and Azure DevOps repos However, configuration for both may differ.
+Flux has been tested to support both GitHub and Azure DevOps repos.

-For Github repos, instructions for configuring Flux are noted [here](https://github.com/weaveworks/flux/blob/master/site/get-started.md#get-started-with-flux).
+For Github and Azure DevOps repos, instructions for configuring Flux are noted [here](https://github.com/weaveworks/flux/blob/master/site/get-started.md#get-started-with-flux).

-For Azure DevOps repos, instructions for configuring Flux follow this [documentation](https://github.com/weaveworks/flux/blob/master/site/standalone-setup.md#using-a-private-git-host).
+If configuring Flux with Azure DevOps repos fail, follow instructions on [private git hosts](https://github.com/weaveworks/flux/blob/master/site/standalone-setup.md#using-a-private-git-host).
 In summary, the following steps need to take place:

 1. Like GitHub, you need to run `fluxctl identity` once Flux is running on a cluster.
 2. In Azure DevOps, under your `User Profile > Security > SSH public keys, click on `Add` and add the Flux deploy key.